britram/anti-pervasive/draft-iab-privsec-confidentiality-threat-03.md

 addition, we use a few terms that are specific to the attacks discussed here:

 Flow Access Attack:
-: In this document, the term flow access attack is used with respect to the traffic stream: a flow access attack does not modify the packets in the traffic stream between two endpoints, modify the treatment of packets in the traffic stream (e.g. delay, routing), or add or remove packets in the traffic stream. flow access attacks are undetectable from the endpoints.
+: An eavesdropping attack in which the packets in a traffic stream between two endpoints are eavesdropped upon, but in which the attacker does not modify the packets in the traffic stream between two endpoints, modify the treatment of packets in the traffic stream (e.g. delay, routing), or add or remove packets in the traffic stream.
+Flow access attacks are undetectable from the endpoints.

 Flow Modification Attack:
-: In constrast to a flow access attack, a flow modification attack may modify a traffic stream, at the cost of possible detection at the endpoints.
+: An attack which includes both eavesdropping (as in a flow access attack) as well as modification, addition, or removal of packets in a traffic stream, or modification of treatment of packets in the traffic stream.
+Flow modification attacks provide more capabilities to the attacker at the cost of possible detection at the endpoints.

 Pervasive Attack: